Willma and Albert Musher Professor of Social Work

 Research: Dr. El-Bassel has designed and tested a number of multi-level HIV, intervention and prevention models for women, men, and couples in different settings such drug treatment and harm reduction programs, primary care, and criminal justice settings etc.

-Dr. El-Bassel is a Professor at the Columbia University School of Social Work and Director of the Social Intervention Group (SIG), which was established in 1990 as a multi-disciplinary center focusing on developing and testing HIV, drug use, and gender –based violence effective prevention and intervention approaches and disseminating them to local, national, and global communities.
+Dr. El-Bassel is the Willma and Albert Musher Professor of Social Work at the Columbia University School of Social Work and Director of the Social Intervention Group (SIG), which was established in 1990 as a multi-disciplinary center focusing on developing and testing HIV, drug use, and gender –based violence effective prevention and intervention approaches and disseminating them to local, national, and global communities.
 Dr. El-Bassel is also the Director of the Columbia University Global Health Research Center of Central Asia (GHRCCA), a team of faculty, scientists, researchers, and students in both New York and Central Asia committed to advancing solutions to health and social issues in Central Asia through Research, Education, Training, and Policy and Dissemination.

 Dr. El-Bassel has designed and tested a number of multi level HIV, drug use intervention and prevention models for women, men, and couples in different settings such drug treatment and harm reduction programs, primary care, and criminal justice settings etc.